npvarma/NN_model/README.md

 # NN_model
 A simple barebones Neural Network model to help with courseworks.
-Under **continous development** for my own use as I go through the courese.
+Under **continuous development** for my own use as I go through the courses.

 Usage: